buddhiko1/pali-web/README.md

 - [Prettier and Eslint](https://blog.bitsrc.io/how-ive-set-up-eslint-and-prettier-in-angular-16-and-why-i-did-that-4bfc304284a6)
 - Batch converts jpg to webp with bash command: `for i in *.jpg; do cwebp -q 90 "$i" -o "${i%.jpg}.webp"; done`.
 - Init tailwindcss: `npx tailwindcss init --ts`.
+- The versions of CKEditor packages and the custom builder must match.
+- Can't select watchdog when build custom Ckeditor online.